yapb/docs/docs/waypointing.rst

 The actual Waypoint Number you're standing on will be shown in the upper corner of your HUD.
 For example to manually assign a path between Waypoint #250 and 251, you first should stand in the near of #250, then use ``yb g cache`` to cache waypoint #250, then go to the waypoint #251 and type ``yb g path_create`` to show menu and create needed path connection (one-way or two-way).
 You can also do this by looking at needed waypoint instead of caching it.

 The ``yb g path_delete`` command is just like the "create" command except that it removes a path (connection) from the starting point to the ending point.
 This is necessary in some cases where you may have a door that opens from one side and allows you to go through but once the door closes you can't go back through the other way.

+Using the ``yb g path_clean`` command will remove all connections of any type from the nearest node, unless a node index number is specified as an argument.

 The ``yb g acquire_editor`` command allows you to edit graph on dedicated server.
 Before you can use this, the ``yb_password`` and ``yb_password_key`` cvars must be configured on the server.